leshawn-rice/simple-login-app/README.md

 # Simple Flask Login Application

 ## Uses Bootstrap for styling
-## Uses jQuery on profile page for logout event listener,
-## and form validation
+## Uses jQuery on profile page for logout event listener and form validation

 ### This is not intended to be a secure login form
 ### This is intended to mini test app to test functionality